CATHERINE DENEUVE in Jacques Demy’s 1964 classic ‘The Umbrellas of Cherbourg.’.

 (photo credit: Courtesy)

-A tribute to one of the great screen goddesses of all time, Catherine Deneuve, will be a highlight of the 16th French Film Festival in Israel, which opens on March 14 at the cinematheques in Jerusalem, Tel Aviv, Haifa, Holon, Herzliya and Sderot.
+A tribute to one of the great screen goddesses of all time, Catherine Deneuve, will be a highlight of the 16th French Film Festival in Israel, which opened yesterday at the cinematheques in Jerusalem, Tel Aviv, Haifa, Holon, Herzliya and Sderot.
 It will also be held at Beit HaTarbut in Savyon, Globus Max in Ashdod and the Einstein Auditorium in Netanya, and will run throughout the month.

 The festival features nearly 20 films, which include the best of recent French cinema as well as some 20th-century gems.
 All of the films have Hebrew subtitles and most have English subtitles as well.

 This year’s festival will feature a double bill of Jacques Demy’s 1964 classic The Umbrellas of Cherbourg – the film that made Deneuve an international star – along with one of Deneuve’s most recent films, Claire Darling, by Julie Bertuccelli (Since Otar Left, The Tree).
 Umbrellas is one of the most purely enjoyable films ever made, and to see it on the big screen will be an incredible treat.